By Eric Johnson

 A War Hero?

 Another favorite topic was when Dunn would tell a variety of World War 2 stories involving battle scenes he never experienced.
-While It is true that Dunn was a soldier in World War 2, his unit’s adventures were more on the tame side.
+While It is true that Dunn was a soldier in the war, his unit’s adventures were on the tame side.
 Among other tales, Dunn claimed that he fought in the Pacific battle of Okinawa in 1945.
-In a general conference talk in October 1966, Dunn said:
+In a general conference talk given in October 1966, Dunn said:

 The answer came to me, I believe, in the midst of one of my darkest hours.
 As I pushed ashore with my buddies, I crawled a few feet into the sand, and there I found a young soldier in the last moment of this life.
 I didn’t know his name, nor could I tell you to which faith he belonged.
 As I tried to give him a little bit of comfort, his last words were these: ‘Out of this filth, death, destruction, will come a new world and a new way of life.’